kellystyles/fungiflow/README.md

 - Kraken2 standard database (16 GB | 1 hour): required for taxonomic filtering of short reads in Assembly module.
 - ITS_Refseq_Fungi database (162 Mb | 30 mins): required for BLASTn of extracted ITS sequences in Post-anlaysis module.
-- EggNOG database (19 GB | 1 hour): required for eggnog functional annotation in Funannotate module.
+- EggNOG database (19 GB | 1 hour): required for EggNOG functional annotation in Funannotate module.

 *Note that the databases mentioned here might differ in size from the ones stated in the workflow, as they may be more up-to-date.*